bsteen/utility-scripts/README.md

-# simple-scripts
+# utility-scripts
-A collection of simple but useful Bash scripts so I don't have to remember the commands.
+A collection of Bash scripts so I don't have to remember the commands.
 Most scripts deal with `.pdf` or video file manipulation/conversion.
-Some scripts have become less "simple" over time as I add more functionality, but my goal is to make the code easy to understand over making it compact or efficient.
+The original idea was for these scripts to be "simple", but some have gotten complicated as I add functionality.
+My goal is to make the code easy to understand, versus prioritizing compact or efficient code.

 See [`LICENSE`](LICENSE) for details.